getvideobug/getvideobug.github.io/content/gcp-deploy.md

 1. create a new service account
-2. with perission roles/storage.objectAdmin (access to google cloud storage)
+2. with permission roles/storage.objectAdmin (access to google cloud storage)
 3. generate HMAC keys

 ```bash